 Custom packaging from SpeedPro

-There are many reasons to use custom packaging when marketing your product to the public.
+There are many reasons to use custom packaging when marketing your product.
 Custom packaging establishes your brand and sets your products apart both in online ads and on store shelves.
-A well designed package creates a tactile experience for the customer when they open it, consider how some of the most popular YouTube channels in recent years feature “unboxing” videos where products are unpackaged.
+A well-designed package creates a tactile experience for the customer when they open it.
+Consider how some of the most popular YouTube channels in recent years feature “unboxing” videos where products are unpackaged.
 You might also think of that “new car smell” experience of seeing and touching a new product for the first time.

-When the package fits your product in a custom package less material is wasted which is great for the environment and means your customer has less to throw out later in fact if your package is really excellent it may end up collected and preserved to repack the product later if the customer decides to move locations.
-Perhaps most importantly a good custom package design may lead to repeat customer purchases, once a customer associates opening your product like opening a gift they are more likely to want to return to that feeling in the future.
+When the package fits your product in a custom package, less material is wasted which is great for the environment and means your customer has less to throw out later.
+In fact, if your package is really excellent it may end up collected and preserved to repack the product later.
+Perhaps most importantly, a good custom package design may lead to repeat customer purchases.
+Once a customer associates opening your product, like opening a gift, they are more likely to want that same feeling in the future.

 What is a packaging prototype?

-A packaging prototype is a mock-up or preliminary example of what your fully printed graphical package will look like before mass production, often made by hand or assembled by specialized prototyping machines.
-While potentially not technically perfect, a packaging prototype represents a unit of packaging without the expense of mass production and gives you the opportunity to request changes in the design.
+A packaging prototype is a mock-up, or preliminary example of what your fully printed graphical package will look like before mass production.
+It is often made by hand or assembled by specialized prototyping machines.
+A packaging prototype represents a unit of packaging without the expense of mass production and gives you the opportunity to request changes in the design.

 It is important to differentiate Packaging Prototypes from proofs, as proofs are the final step before signing off and giving permission to go into full production.
-And from samples which are examples of the mass produced packaging after production has begun.
+And from samples which are examples of the mass-produced packaging after production has begun.
 Prototyping is an important part of the package designing process.
 Prototypes can be created for a wide variety of reasons.
-Packaging prototypes are useful for presentation purposes to investors, for use by your marketing team, to display at a trade show exhibit, they can be used to confirm the structural integrity of a design, or to show retail buyers so they can decide if they will want to make a large order.
-You can also choose to make multiple prototypes to help make a decision on which is most visually appealing and likely to appeal to your customers.
+Packaging prototypes are useful for presentation purposes, use by your marketing team, displays at a trade show exhibit, they can be used to confirm the structural integrity of a design, or to show retail buyers so they can decide if they want to make an order.
+You can also choose to make multiple prototypes to help make your decision on which is most visually appealing and likely to appeal to your customers.

-Packaging prototypes can be made to order in several different materials, some popular choices are paperboard boxes, corrugated cardboard rigid boxes, or folding cartons.
-If you want to go with a heavier material than corrugated cardboard corrugated plastics such as the coroplasts often used in sign materials can also be used.
+Packaging prototypes can be made to order in several different materials; popular choices are paperboard boxes, corrugated cardboard rigid boxes, or folding cartons.
+If you want to go with heavier material than corrugated cardboard, corrugated plastics such as the coroplasts often used in sign materials can also be used.
 Corrugated materials are made of a liner material that has been folded and effectively sandwiched between two flat layers.
 This creates an inner layer of furrows and ridges which reinforce and strengthen the material.
 This type of package is generally well protected from crushing and thus coroplasts are often used for packaging foods such as fruits and vegetables from farmers.
-Many types of storage containers and packages designed for transporting items are often made of coroplast.
-For example, mail carriers for the USPS often carry coroplast boxes full of packages and mail.
+Many types of storage containers and packages are designed for transporting items and are often made of coroplast.
+For example, USPS mail carriers often carry coroplast boxes full of packages and mail.

 Small run packaging graphic design